-While scientific research on aguaje still insufficient, with ongoing studies on the also called buriti and curvy fruit, preliminary fndings, as well as the traditional uses of the moriche palm fruit suggest that it can help, most importantly, with the following:
+While scientific research on aguaje is still insufficient, preliminary studies on the traditional uses of the moriche palm fruit suggest that it can help with the following:

 Alleviating symptoms of PMS and menopause.
-Aguaje benefits for women's health come from an abundance of phytosterols, which are able to lessen the symptoms caused by estrogen deficiency.
+Aguaje benefits for women's health come from an abundance of phytoestrogens, which are able to lessen the symptoms caused by estrogen deficiency.

 Promoting eye health.
 Given its astounding amounts of pro-vitamin A compounds, the buriti oil help prevent xerophthalmia, which is the progressive loss of vision due to vitamin A deficiency.